Skip to main content

 Updated over a week ago

 There are multiple ways to calculate the average cost of your shares.
-The main purpose of cost price calculations are for tax
+The main purpose of cost price calculations are for tax.

 Hatch: First in First out

 Hatch uses the ‘First in, First Out’, or ‘FIFO’ method to calculate your portfolio returns.
 This method assumes that your oldest shares are sold first and often results in the average cost for each holding changing after you sell shares.
-So, for example if your trading history for Company A looked like this:

 01 Jan 2019: Buy 2,000 shares @ $10.00 a share